50 Incredibly Useful Tips about Mobile Homes

 The tips are organized by topic.
 There are tips for installation and setup, underbelly and skirting, doors, roofing, and buying the best home.
 Most of these tips about mobile homes will include a link to an article that goes into more detail about the subject.

 2. For best setup and drainage and to ensure water doesn’t pool under a mobile home HUD recommends the grade under a manufactured home have a 5-6” slope around the first 10 feet around the home.
-That equals out to a mere ½” for every foot.
+Which equals out to a mere ½” for every foot.

 3. A mobile home is built on a cambered chassis meaning it the metal is curved to distribute the weight of the home.
 Outriggers are the triangle steel attached to the main beams that extend to the edge of the perimeter walls.